madoka-takato/sc26-vllm-mig-artifact/A2/README.md

 ### Expected Output

 Each benchmark produces per-server throughput and latency metrics (TTFT, TPOT, ITL, and E2EL).
+The values are summarized in an Excel file and plotted using the provided `plot_throughput.py` and `plot_latency.py` scripts to reproduce Figs. 3–6.
 Example outputs are provided in `example_outputs/`.